amt147/covid-in-sk/README.md

 # The State of COVID-19 in South Korea
-Final project for Python for Data Management & Analytics Spring 2020
+Final project for Python for Data Management & Analytics, Spring 2020

 ## Overview
 * Explored epidemiological data to research patient outcome (released, isolated, or deceased) patterns in South Korea